FlavScents AInsights Entry for 3-(methyl thio) hexanol (CAS: 51755-66-9)

 4. Use in Flavors

-3-(Methyl thio) hexanol is primarily used in savory flavor applications, such as in cheese, meat, and vegetable flavors.
-It acts as a functional impact note, enhancing the authenticity and complexity of these profiles.
+3-(Methyl thio) hexanol is primarily used in savory flavor categories, such as onion, garlic, and other allium flavors.
+It serves as a functional impact note, enhancing the authenticity and depth of these flavors.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature